verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

         :req_param fc_type:
             Indicates how the override :math:`F_c` value should be interpreted.

             ``frac``: The fraction of tracks in the channel from which each pin connects.

-            ``abs``: Inpterpretted as the absolute number of tracks from which each connects.
+            ``abs``: Interpreted as the absolute number of tracks from which each connects.

         :req_param fc_val:
             Fraction or number of tracks in a channel.